 Hepatitis A is caused by an enterically transmitted RNA virus that, in older children and adults, causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Young children may be asymptomatic.
-Fulminant hepatitis and death are rare.
+Fulminant hepatitis and death are rare in developed countries.
 Chronic hepatitis does not occur.
 Diagnosis is by antibody testing.
 Treatment is supportive.
 Vaccination and previous infection are protective.

 Hepatitis A virus (HAV) is a single-stranded RNA picornavirus.
 It is the most common cause of acute viral hepatitis and is particularly common among children and young adults.

 In some countries, > 75% of adults have been exposed to HAV.
 In the US, an estimated 3000 cases occur annually—a decrease from 25,000 to 35,000 annual cases before the hepatitis A vaccine became available in 1995 (see CDC Hepatitis A FAQs).

 HAV spreads primarily by fecal-oral contact and thus may occur in areas of poor hygiene.
 Waterborne and food-borne epidemics occur, especially in developing countries.
 Eating contaminated raw shellfish is sometimes responsible.
 Sporadic cases are also common, usually as a result of person-to-person contact.

 Fecal shedding of the virus occurs before symptoms develop and usually ceases a few days after symptoms begin; thus, infectivity often has already ceased when hepatitis becomes clinically evident.